About The Artist

 “I loved writing the Straight Talk Advice.org column.
 Working with all the teen panelists and making a difference in the world was the thrill of a lifetime.
 That said, my nervous system is soo glad to be painting again.
 I feel like I’m home after a long, somewhat exhausting journey.”

-SPECIAL THANKS to Linda, my writing teacher in Point Reyes, California who finally got me to Wild Carrots, Cynthia Hartman Mussat for the keys to my first studio in Wilton, New Hampshire, Barbara Kaufman, my early art agent in Los Angeles who has helped me in so many ways, Rhys Williams for building one of my trickier art studios in Sebastopol, California, along with my ingenious rolling art storage system almost entirely for the love of art, Brandan Topham in Oregon for creating one of my early websites out of the kindness of his and his dad’s heart (helped along by a hydrogeology flashback), my mom for hanging framed photocopies of my paintings all over her house and being “amazed” (this is actually illegal, only Moms can do this), my kids for being proud of me back in the beginning, which only made me want to paint more, my brother Jim and sister-in-law Janette for being my “Theos”, my brother Tom and sister-in-law Wendy for creating a beautiful satellite studio for me in their home, and to Each Person who’s ever bought art from me, thank you so much.
-And finally I want to thank the Great Mystery that lives causa causens within our beautiful planet—and myself, giving me the inspiration to dive into the spirit of it.
-Love you all. —Lauren
+SPECIAL THANKS to Linda, my writing teacher in Point Reyes, California who finally got me to Wild Carrots, Cynthia Hartman Mussat for the keys to my first studio in Wilton, New Hampshire, Barbara Kaufman, my early art agent in Los Angeles who has helped me in so many ways, Rhys Williams for building one of my trickier art studios in Sebastopol, California, along with my ingenious rolling art storage system almost entirely for the love of art, Brandan Topham in Oregon for creating one of my early websites out of the kindness of his and his dad’s heart (helped along by a hydrogeology flashback), my mom for hanging framed photocopies of my paintings all over her house and being “amazed” (this is actually illegal, only Moms can do this), my kids for being proud of me back in the beginning, which only made me want to paint more, my brother Jim and sister-in-law Janette for being my “Theos”, my brother Tom and sister-in-law Wendy for creating a beautiful satellite studio for me in their home, and to each person who’s ever bought art from me, thank you so much. —Love, Lauren